Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Restart your PC and press repetitively Delete (F2 or F10) on your keyboard to access BIOS/UEFI settings.
-This can differ so make sure to follow on-screen instructions or google your motherboard and find out.
+(These steps can differ so make sure to follow on-screen instructions or Google your motherboard and find out.)

 - Navigate to the BOOT tab.